 Internal Family Systems Model (IFS)

 IFS is an evidence-based practice and as a clinical treatment, it has been rated effective for improving general functioning and well-being.
 In addition, it has been rated promising for improving: phobia, panic, and generalized anxiety disorders and symptoms; physical health conditions and symptoms; personal resilience/self-concept; and depression and depressive symptoms.
 The work is in getting to know different aspects of your personality.
 We all have had the experience of inner-conflict: a part of us really wants to go to an event, while another part would rather stay home.
 A part of us wants to clean the house, while another part of us somehow, repeatedly keeps us glued to the sofa.
 A part of us knows a relationship we are in isn't working, but other parts of us are too afraid to leave.
 Below you will find two clear examples of what I mean by "aspects of our personality".
 Take a look at the first video, a scene from the Pixar film, "Inside Out"; it is a GREAT example of how our minds work on the inside... the second video, "If my brain held a morning meeting" is a more literal example of how different aspects of our personality work against each other under certain circumstances.
-I hope you'll find the clips relatable. : )
+Perhaps you will find one or both of the clips relatable. : )

 Mindful Self-Compassion combines the skills of mindfulness and self-compassion to heighten our ability to cultivate emotional wellbeing.
 Research has shown that self-compassion is “strongly associated with emotional wellbeing, coping with life challenges, lowering levels of anxiety and depression, healthy habits such as diet and exercise, and more satisfying personal relationships.”
 It helps to develop an innate strength we all have, which enables more full ourselves.
 To be able to acknowledge, be curious about, be with, and learn from our shortcomings, and make necessary changes while embodying an attitude of kindness, compassion and respect for self and others.
 Mindfulness is the first step in that process: turning towards our thoughts, emotions and sensations with curiosity and/or loving awareness.
 Self-compassion is the second step: bringing curious and loving awareness to ourselves.
 These two steps when utilized together help us achieve an inner state that is more kind, warm, connected, and present during difficult moments in our lives. (some information garnered from MSC website).